cldwalker/atomfiles/README.md

 * https://atom.io/packages/Zen - Didn't use it much and when I did I found the `vim-mode-plus:maximize-pane` command to be sufficient
 * https://atom.io/packages/open-package - Handy for opening external atom packages.
 Replaced with my package_open Ex command which supports opening more packages
 * https://atom.io/packages/structure-view - Didn't use it much as it didn't have a keyboard friendly workflow and rarely provided a view I was looking for.
 Once I discovered the bundled 'symbols-view' package, which is keyboard friendly, this no longer makes sense to have.
+* https://atom.io/packages/swackets - Useful colorizing of paired brackets but github user is no longer around and thus repo is longer maintained.

 ## License
 See LICENSE.md